-Land Transportation How much traffic volume is expected to be generated by the proposed development, in peak hour vehicles per day?
+Land Transportation How much traffic volume is expected to be generated by the proposed development, in peak hour veh trips per day?
 (If only an alternative measure of volume is available, please provi de.)
-1,425 pm peak trips Has a traffic study been performed to determine whether or not transportation or access improvements will be needed to serve this project? Υ If yes, has a copy of the study been provided to the local government ent? Υ If transportation improvements are needed to serve this project, please describe below: All recommended transportation improvements are described in the traffic study for the project, as a supplicim. lemen t to this Solid Waste Disposal How much solid waste is the project expected to generate annually (in tons)?
-211.8 304 tons/vr Is sufficient landfill capacity available to serve this proposed project?
-27 - If no, are there any current plans to expand existing landfill capacity?
-If there are plans to expand existing landfill capacity, briefly describe below: - Will any hazardous waste be generated by the development?
-If yes, please explain below: N Stormwater Management - What percentage of the site is projected to be impervious surface once the proposed development has construc- 59 percen it is the site located in a water supply waters A Colored South Section 1 If yes, list the watershed(s) name(s) below: Chattahoochee River Basin Describe any measures proposed (such as buffers, detention or retention ponds, pervious parking areas) project's impacts on stormwater management; This site includes stream buffers and stormwater detention measures as required by the local government supplemental info for details. gate the Environmental Quality Is the development located within, or likely to affect any of the following: = Water supply watersheds?
-N Significant groundwater recharge areas?
-N 3.
-Wetlands?
-Y 4.
+1,425 pm peak trips Has a traffic study been performed to determine whether or not transportation or access improvements will be needed to serve this project? Υ If yes, has a copy of the study been provided to the local government ent?
+Y If transportation improvements are needed to serve this project, please describe below: All recommended transportation improvements are described in the traffic study for the project, as a supplicim. lemen I to this Solid Waste Disposal How much solid waste is the project expected to generate annually (in tons)?
+211.8 04 tons/vr Is sufficient landfill capacity available to serve this proposed project?
+Y If no, are there any current plans to expand existing landfill capacity?
+If there are plans to expand existing landfill capacity, briefly describe below: Will any hazardous waste be generated by the development?
+If yes, please explain below: N Stormwater Management What percentage of the site is projected to be impervious surface once the proposed development has a construction.
+59 percen is the site located in a water supply waters A Committee of the Comm If yes, list the watershed(s) name(s) below: Chattahoochee River Basin Describe any measures proposed (such as buffers, detention or retention ponds, pervious parking areas) project's impacts on stormwater management: This site includes stream buffers and stormwater detention measures as required by the local government supplemental info for details. gate the Environmental Quality Is the development located within, or likely to affect any of the following: Water supply watersheds?
+Significant groundwater recharge areas?
+3. Wetlands?
 Protected mountains?
-N 5.
-Protected river corridors?
-N If you answered yes to any question 1-5 above, describe how the identified resource(s) may be affected b Approx. 3 acres of wetlands have been estimated and will be dlineated as the project progresses.
-See sur details. elow: opleme - Has the local government implemented environmental regulations consistent with the Department of Natu Rules for Environmental Planning Criteria? ral Res sources' Y is the development located within, or likely to affect any of the following: 1.
+5. Protected river corridors?
+If you answered yes to any question 1-5 above, describe how the identified resource(s) may be affected be Approx. 3 acres of wetlands have been estimated and will be dlineated as the project progresses.
+See sup details. elow: opleme Has the local government implemented environmental regulations consistent with the Department of Natur Rules for Environmental Planning Criteria? ral Res sources' is the development located within, or likely to affect any of the following: 1.
 Floodplains?
-Y 2.
-Historic resources?
-N Other environmentally sensitive resources?
-N If you answered yes to any question 1-3 above, describe how the identified resource(s) may be affected be Some 100 yr floodolain has been identified on site.
+2. Historic resources?
+T T Other environmentally sensitive resources?
+If you answered yes to any question 1-3 above, describe how the identified resource(s) may be affected by Some 100 yr floodolain has been identified on site.
 However, no impacts are anticipated.
-See supplement elow: Ī
+See supplement elow: for any large of the